editsons/console-manager/README.md

+# Console Manager
+Console Manger allows you to control multiple consoles (cmd.exe) on windows.
+You can move and resize them as they were one unit.

-# console_manager
+# Usage
-Group and control multiple consoles (cmd.exe) at ones.
+Press 'Ctrl + NumPad_Add' to open a new console.